Eol1881/my-first-electron-app/README.md

 - Move score value calculation logic to the front-end
 - Refactor using async/await instead of callbacks
 - Add more customizable settings to UI
+- Move scripts from HTML to sepparate js files